Trying out more sustainability

 Photo Florian Holzherr

 Construction is responsible for around 40 percent of all greenhouse gas emissions.
-That is why questions such as the following arise before every construction project: Do we really have to demolish everything and build anew?
-Or would it not be better to examine the existing building, renovate it and adapt it to our changing needs?
+That is why, before every construction project, questions arise such as: Do we really have to tear everything down and build anew?
+Or is it better to examine the existing building, renovate it and adapt it to our changing needs?
 Every building requires such analyses and decisions, which have a direct impact on the environment.

-More than 500 million tonnes of mineral raw materials are used in construction in Germany.
-Every step towards documenting these materials, making them easier to separate and reusable is a step in the right direction.
-We are guidedby the concept of the ‘ecological backpack’, which was introduced by chemist Friedrich Schmidt-Bleek in 1992.
-It shows the sum of all material and energy flows that are necessary to produce goods and services.
-The figures are sobering: on average, every kilogram of ‘product’ carries almost 30 kilograms of nature around with it.
-The more complex the things, the bigger the backpack.
+More than 500 million tonnes of mineral raw materials are used in construction in Germany every year.
+Every step towards documenting these materials, making them easier to separate and reuse, is a step in the right direction.
+We are guided by the concept of the ‘ecological backpack’, introduced by chemist Friedrich Schmidt-Bleek in 1992.
+It shows the sum of all material and energy flows necessary to produce goods and services.
+The figures are sobering: on average, every kilogram of ‘product’ carries almost 30 kilograms of nature.
+The more complex the products, the heavier the backpack.
 No wonder that the construction industry, with millions of tonnes of steel and concrete, bears a special responsibility for the environment.
-Old materials are therefore being given a new lease of life.
+Old materials are therefore given a new lease of life.
 Wood, for example, is proving to be a super material for construction.